Vinko Marinović: Return to Borac Banja Luka

 On 28 August 2022, Borac Banja Luka appointed Marinović as manager for the second time, replacing Nenad Lalatović who resigned two days prior.

 His first competitive game back in charge of Borac ended in a 1–0 home win against Zrinjski Mostar on 31 August.
 On 4 September 2022, Marinović suffered his first defeat as Borac manager in a 2–0 loss to Široki Brijeg.
 On 18 February 2023, Borac was knocked out by Rudar Prijedor in the second round of the Bosnian Cup following a penalty shoot-out, with Marinović taking the blame for the elimination.
 He finished the season with the side in second place, securing a place in the 2023–24 UEFA Europa Conference League second qualifying round.

 Marinović guided Borac to a league title in the 2023–24 season, becoming the only manager to win a Bosnian championship title with three different clubs.
 On 23 May 2024, Borac suffered a 2–0 defeat on aggregate to Zrinjski in the Bosnian Cup final, losing out on a chance to win their first domestic double.

 On 11 June 2024, it was announced by Borac that Marinović had left the club by mutual consent.

 Return to Bosnia and Herzegovina U21

 On 17 July 2024, the Bosnian FA appointed Marinović as head coach of the Bosnia and Herzegovina U21 national team for the second time.
 He mutually terminated his contract with the FA on 19 July 2025.

 Second return to Borac Banja Luka

 After leaving the under-21 national team, Marinović was revealed as manager of Borac Banja Luka for a third time on 21 July.
 Borac started off the season with a 6–0 home win over Rudar Prijedor on 27 July.
 On 29 October 2025, Borac exited the Bosnian Cup in the first round against third tier side Kruševo after a shock 2–0 defeat on penalties, after the game finished 2–2 at full time.
 Borac were up 2–0 at half time as well.

+As the season went on, Marinović's team was credited with playing high-quality football that brought good results, including respective 5–1 and 3–0 home victories over rivals Sarajevo and Zrinjski.
+Following a 1–0 away win over Sarajevo on 3 May 2026, Borac secured its fourth Bosnian Premier League title, and its second under Marinović.
+With four Bosnian titles since the league unified in 2002, Marinović has surpassed Amar Osim, who has won three in that period; Osim still leads overall with five titles, including those from the 2000–01 and 2001–02 seasons, all won with Željezničar.